karamel-lab/batch-processing-comparison/README.md

 ips:
       - 54.203.56.51
 ```

+**To complete step 2 and 3 seamlessly, Karamel should provide support for adding both public and private IPs in the Karamel definition file fore bare-metal.
+This feature will be soon supported by Karamel.

 You can use the [collectl-monitoring tool](https://github.com/shelan/collectl-monitoring) to monitor the system level performance of these big data engines while executing the TeraSort experiment.